MethanePowered/MethaneKit/Apps/Tutorials/04-ShadowCube/README.md

 which are binding created uniform buffers to the `g_mesh_uniforms` program argument of `All` shader types (taking into account that there's only Vertex shader in that program).

-Shadow render pass `frame.shadow_pass.pass_ptr` is created without color attachments, but with depth attachment bound to the shadow-map texture for the current frame `frame.shadow_pass.rt_texture_ptr`.
+Shadow render pass `frame.shadow_pass.render_pass_ptr` is created without color attachments, but with depth attachment bound to the shadow-map texture for the current frame `frame.shadow_pass.rt_texture_ptr`.
 Depth attachment is crated with `Clear` load action to clear the depth texture with provided depth value, taken from render context settings `context_settings.clear_depth_stencil->first`; and `Store` action is used to retain